 Joshua 9.
 Without consulting the LORD, the leaders of Israel made a treaty with the Gibeonites, a very bad idea.

 Again, in Mark 3:1-19 Jesus did healing on a Sabbath, this time He healed a man with a withered hand.
 The powers that were hated it, but more and more people followed him.
-Jesus appointed the 12 apostles.
-Jesus heals on
+Then Jesus appointed the 12 apostles.

 Joshua 5.
 While camped at Gilgal the second generation of Israelites were circumcised.
 Joshua met the Commander of the Army of the LORD.

-Joshua 6 describes in living detail The Fall of Jericho.
-(One of the many musical renditions of this event is with the Delta Rhythm Boys.)
+Joshua 6 describes in living detail the Fall of Jericho.
+(One of the many musical renditions of this event is with the Delta Rhythm Boys from many years ago.)
 Enjoy!

 Psalm 27 of David.
 “The Lord is my light and my salvation; whom shall I fear? the Lord is the strength of my life; of whom shall I be afraid?”

 Mark 2:13-28.
 Jesus called Levi, the tax collector, also called Matthew.
-This was controversial and the Pharisees objected, since tax collectors were held in disregard, but Jesus assured them he came to save sinners.
-Then Jesus was questioned about why he and the disciples did not fast, as they should, and worse yet, they picked food from the head of the grain on a Sabbath!
-To that Jesus claimed that he is also Lord of the Sabbath!
+To associate with a tax collector was controversial and the Pharisees objected, since tax collectors were held in disregard, but Jesus assured them he came to save sinners.
+Then Jesus was questioned about why he and the disciples did not fast as they should, and worse yet, they picked food from the head of the grain on a Sabbath!
+To this Jesus claimed that he is also Lord of the Sabbath!

 In Joshua 3 the Israelites were finally crossing the Jordan.

 Joshua 4.
 After crossing the Jordan Joshua commanded the Israelites to take twelve stones as Memorial Stones to remind them they crossed Jordan on dry ground.
 (When the Levites fially had passed over the Jordan River with the Ark the waters returned to flood stage.)